AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

-[LEF (Library Exchange Format)](https://teamvlsi.com/2020/05/lef-lef-file-in-asic-design.html) = metal layer directon (horizontal or vertical) is alternating.
-Metal layer width and thickness is increasing.
+[LEF (Library Exchange Format)](https://teamvlsi.com/2020/05/lef-lef-file-in-asic-design.html) = A LEF file is used by the router tool in PnR design to get the location of standard cells pins to route them properly.
+So it is basically the abstract form of layout of a standard cell. `picorv32a/runs/[DATE]/tmp` contains the merged lef files (cell LEF and tech LEF).
+Notice how metal layer directon (horizontal or vertical) is alternating.
+Also, metal layer width and thickness is increasing.